moradpablo/BaSP-M2023/README.md

 - Make sure that everything works correctly and save all the changes.
 - Example of my [work](https://www.figma.com/file/qVvOSwgA0WmUkM7e2ygRIN/UI-kit-RR?node-id=1215-949&t=I67pTJIDrJWzNNjp-0) :speech_balloon:
 - Try to help your coworkers with what they needed
-- Finally do the quiz and handed in the work
+- Finally do the quiz and handed in the work :trophy:

 ## Week 02 **HTML** :pushpin: